RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - The Marble Islands was diverted to North Vietnam
       - Chilean purchasers of the cuban sugar then had a third Cuban vessel the I Congresso arrested in the UK claiming damages for breach of contract and in Tort
       - The Cuban government entered a defence of state immunity and argued that the I Congresso could not be seized.
-    - “… I have no doubt that the “restrictive” doctrine should be applied to the present case…[T]he limitation… under the so called “restrictive theory”, arises from the willingness of states to enter into commercial, or other private law, transaction with individuals.
+    - "… I have no doubt that the "restrictive" doctrine should be applied to the present case…[T]he limitation… under the so called "restrictive theory", arises from the willingness of states to enter into commercial, or other private law, transaction with individuals.
 It appears to have two main foundations:
       - (a) It is necessary in the interest of justice to individuals having such transaction with states to allow them to bring such transactions before the courts.
-      - (b) To require a state to answer a claim based upon such transactions does not involve a challenge to or inquiry into any of sovereignty or government act of that state….neither a threat to the dignity of the state, nor any interference with its sovereign functions……commercial transaction…a commercial or private law, character…”
+      - (b) To require a state to answer a claim based upon such transactions does not involve a challenge to or inquiry into any of sovereignty or government act of that state….neither a threat to the dignity of the state, nor any interference with its sovereign functions……commercial transaction…a commercial or private law, character…"
       - Per Lord Wilberforce
-    - “… Clearly a breach of a contract of that character was within the area of private law…simply (i) whether it could be said that the relevant contract was concluded for governmental purposes, and (ii) whether it was relevant that governmental motives were advanced for breaching the contract…
+    - "… Clearly a breach of a contract of that character was within the area of private law…simply (i) whether it could be said that the relevant contract was concluded for governmental purposes, and (ii) whether it was relevant that governmental motives were advanced for breaching the contract…
-      - Under the “restrictive” theory the court has first to characterise the activity into which the defendant state has entered.
+      - Under the "restrictive" theory the court has first to characterise the activity into which the defendant state has entered.
       - Having done this, and (assumedly) found it to be of a commercial or private law, character, it may take the view that contractual breaches, or torts, prima facie fall within the same sphere of activity.
-      - It should then be for the defendant state to make a case…that the act complained of is outside that sphere, and within that of sovereign action” Per Lord Wilberforce
+      - It should then be for the defendant state to make a case…that the act complained of is outside that sphere, and within that of sovereign action" Per Lord Wilberforce
   - Trendex Trading Corp v Central Bank of Nigeria [1977] Q.B.
 529
-    - “…The doctrine grants immunity to a foreign government or its department of state or any body which can be regarded as an “alter ego or organ” of the government….
+    - "…The doctrine grants immunity to a foreign government or its department of state or any body which can be regarded as an "alter ego or organ" of the government….
 I confess that I can think of no satisfactory test except that of looking to the functions and control of the organisation.
 I do not think that it should depend on the foreign law alone.
-I would look to all the evidence to see whether the organisation was under government control and exercised governmental functions” per Denning M.R.
+I would look to all the evidence to see whether the organisation was under government control and exercised governmental functions" per Denning M.R.
   - State Immunity
     - Jurisdictional Immunities of the State (Germany v.
 Italy, with Greece intervening) ICJ Rep 2012, p.99
-      - “under customary international law as it presently stands, a State is not deprived of immunity by reason of the fact that it is accused of serious violations of international human rights law or the international law of armed conflict…
+      - "under customary international law as it presently stands, a State is not deprived of immunity by reason of the fact that it is accused of serious violations of international human rights law or the international law of armed conflict…
       - The rules of State immunity are procedural in character and are confined to determining whether or not the courts of one State may exercise jurisdiction in respect of another State.
-        - They do not bear upon the question whether or not the conduct in respect of which the proceedings are brought was lawful or unlawful.” [at para 91 & 94].
+        - They do not bear upon the question whether or not the conduct in respect of which the proceedings are brought was lawful or unlawful." [at para 91 & 94].
   - State Immunity- Foreign State Immunities Act 1985 (Cth)
     - The general rule now is that activities must fall within the doctrine of governmental action (acta jure imperii def) and not be of a commercial nature (acta jure gestionis def) to attract immunity
     - This approach to State Immunity is reflected in Australian Domestic Law by the Foreign State Immunities Act 1985 (Cth)